Ministry of Foreign Affairs (Saudi Arabia)

 Waleed A. Elkhereiji Deputy Minister of Foreign Affairs

-Sara Al Sayed Deputy Minister of Foreign Affairs for Public Diplomacy
+Sara Al-Sayyid Deputy Minister of Foreign Affairs for Public Diplomacy

 Adel al-Jubeir Minister of State for Foreign Affairs